heptal/kathy/README.md

 ## Why?

-All the ones out there have one annoyance or another.
+All the ones out there have one annoyance or another, and for fun.

 ## Features?